Ayten1996/github_new_project/README.md

 -git init initializes a brand new Git repository and begins tracking an existing directory.
-It adds a hidden subfolder within the existing directory that houses the internal data structure required for version control.
+It adds a hidden subfolder within the existing directory that houses the internal data structure required for version

 git clone creates a local copy of a project that already exists remotely.
 The clone includes all the project’s files, history, and branches.